bioidiap/bob.extension/doc/additional.rst

 For bob packages, we usually use the ``bob`` namespace, using several sub-namespaces such as ``bob.io``, ``bob.ip``, ``bob.learn``, ``bob.db`` or (like here) ``bob.example``.

+The scripts you created should also somehow contain the namespace of the package.
+In our example, the script is named ``bob_example_project_version.py``, reflecting the  namespace ``bob.example``

 Distributing your work
 ----------------------